shalen-original/ap2016-exam-project/README.md

 * You're good to go.

 ##Copyright##
-© All the resources on this repository are owned by Matteo Nardini.
+&copy; All the resources on this repository are owned by Matteo Nardini.
 All rights reserved.